nbarbettini/Intro-Web-Series/Day 3/README.md

 ...
 ```

-If you thought about deleting the comment, as it suggests in the comments, it's pretty important to get the script tag line and copy it into your html file.
-Note that the comment acts like the file is called script.js, so after you copy the line in your html file, make sure yu get the name to match, probably by adding '-1' .
+It's important to get the ```<script...``` tag line and copy it into your html file.
+Note that the comment acts like the file is called script.js, so after you copy the line in your html file, make sure you get the name to match, probably by adding '-1' .
+(If you prefer, it's prettier to rename the new file's name.)
 Also, For now, I recommend that it be the last line before the closing body tag.

 ```html
 ...